frank-dspeed/canvas-editor/README.md

 ## why?
 Its a old experiment and demo that uses ``` concretejs ``` to offer a canvas driven editor to build product configurators there is also a old dockerfile to build a container to run it.

+## using
+- SocketCluster
+- Concretejs
+- docker
+- nodejs